 Being a SIS trustee has been and will continue to be a very enriching experience both professionally and personally.

-I am the Black Minority Ethnic Psychotherapeutic Counsellor for the Brighton and Hove Wellbeing Service (a part of the NHS).
+I am a Psychotherapeutic Counsellor for the Brighton and Hove Wellbeing Service (a part of the NHS).
 I work with people (patients) who have mental health problems; finding ways of reducing depression and anxiety.
-People I see are often asylum seekers or refugees.
-They may not speak English, or, if they do, find it hard to say exactly what they mean.
-It can be especially difficult when with a professional person; many people find such situations scary.
-So I often work with interpreters, mostly from Sussex Interpreting Services.
-Accurate, professional interpreting is very important, both to patients and to me.
+Until 2019 I specialised in working with asylum seekers or refugees who may not speak English, or, if they do, find it hard to say exactly what they mean.
+It can be especially difficult when seeing a professional person; many people find such situations scary.
+So, I often worked with interpreters, mostly from Sussex Interpreting Services.
+Accurate, professional interpreting is very important, both to patients and to the professional working with them.
 It has been my experience that interpreters from SIS are, without exception, professional, dedicated and sensitive people.
-They all bring something to the work that I do, enhancing the flow of information.
-This goes far beyond just turning one language into another.
-Furthermore, the interpreters, patients and I are all supported by an infrastructure of SIS staff – directors, coordinators, education and training staff, IT experts.
+They all make a contribution that goes far beyond just turning one language into another.
+Interpreters enhance the flow of information.
+Furthermore, the interpreters, patients and professionals are all supported by an infrastructure of SIS staff – directors, coordinators, education and training staff, IT experts.
 This is an efficient, flexible and intelligent team that gets what is needed to where it is needed.
 I offered my services to the Board of SIS as a way of showing my appreciation for what SIS does.
 In my role as Board Member, I try and give something back to the organisation that does so much for so many people struggling with their new lives in a new country.

 I am the longest-standing current trustee of SIS.
 I know first-hand how difficult it can be to communicate in a country where you do not know the language.
 When I first left my home country of Iran nearly 40 years ago, my family and I spent three months living in Germany where we had to rely on the kindness of relatives in order to make ourselves understood.
 We soon moved to England where we owned a summer house.